 Anyone that has ever visited Disney World can attest to the fact that Disney doesn't do anything by halves, and so it is with its cruise ships.
 There may not be any rollercoasters, but this is as close as you can get to a theme park at sea.
-As you might expect from ships named Dream, Fantasy, Magic and Wonder, this is all about embracing the magic of make believe and all of the most popular Disney characters can be found on board the line's four ships.
-The Dream and the Fantasy are the newest of the bunch and can accommodate around 4,000 guests, whilst the slightly old Magic and Fantasy can find space for well over 2,000.
+As you might expect from ships named Dream, Fantasy, Magic, Wonder, this is all about embracing the magic of make believe and all of the most popular Disney characters can be found on board.
+The existing fleet will soon be joined by Disney Wish, the first of three new ships the line has scheduled for delivery between 2022 and 2025.

 If comparisons with theme parks make Disney sound anything less than premium, then think again.
 The styling may in part be cartoon inspired, but make no mistake about it these are luxury cruise ships and the attention to detail and standard of service is second to none.